Jerome1337/IESA153A-Watoo/README.md

 $ cordova prepare
 $ cordova compile
 $ cordova build   // run cordova prepare and compile at the same time
-$ cordova emulate platform (ios/android)   // Test the App on an Emulator or Device
+$ cordova emulate ios/android  // Test the App on an Emulator or Device
 $ cordova plugins ls  // List all your installed plugins
 ```

 **You're done !
 Let's code**